 Early Life

-Acharya Balkrishna was born on August 4, 1972, in Haridwar, Uttarakhand (then Uttar Pradesh) to Nepalese immigrant parents.
-He spent his childhood in Nepal before returning to India.
+Acharya Balkrishna was born on August 4, 1972, in Haridwar, Uttarakhand, India, to Nepalese immigrants.
+His childhood was marked by poverty and hardship.
+He spent his early years in Nepal and later returned to India to study at Khanpur Gurukul in Haryana, where he met Ramdev.
 His early life was marked by a deep interest in yoga and Ayurveda, which he pursued diligently from a young age.

 Rise to Success